Santiago-Labs/telophasecli/docs/quickstart.md

     - Email: ethan+ci@telophase.dev
       AccountName: CI
 ```
-Then run `telophasecli account plan` and `telophasecli account apply`
+Then run `telophasecli account diff` and `telophasecli account apply`

 #### Example: Apply Terraform
 You can apply IaC by assigning a stack to the account in `organization.yml`: